Gobbel2000/klipper_cura_connection/README.md

 ## TODO

 * HTTP server
-    * Receive files
-    * Decompress files
     * Handle other messages and requests
-    * Send data
+    * Send data (presumably over status files)
-* Convince cura that it can send files that way (Currently a restart of this zeroconf part is needed)
+* Figure out which file type to send and if to compress.
+    Currently uncompressed GCode files are sent
 * Figure out if it is really necessary to disguise as an Ultimaker3 Probably not, as custom sizes etc. will need to be set :/
 * Figure out a way to determine a unique printer name (hostname?)